leibale/node-redis/docs/v4-to-v5.md

 ```

 This has a couple of flaws:
-1. The argument types are checked in runtime, which is a performance hit.
+1. The argument types are checked at runtime, which is less performant.
-2. Code suggestions are less readable/usable, due to "function overloading".
+2. Due to function overload, code suggestions are less readable, and hence less usable.
-3. Overall, "user code" is not as readable as it could be.
+3. Use code as a result, it not as readable as it could be.

 ### The new API for v5

-With the new API, instead of passing the options directly to the commands we use a "proxy client" to store them:
+With the new API, we use a "proxy client" rather than passing options directly to the commands:

 ```javascript
 await client.get('key'); // `string | null`